hsiang086/Plenty-Planty-plant/README.md

     "PREFIX": "your_discord_bot_prefix",
 }
 ```
-5. Run `python server.py` to start the server
+5. Run `python server.py` in the `server` directory to start the server
 6. Run `python bot.py` to start the bot

 after that, you can compile and upload the firmware to the ESP32.
 The firmware is located in the `firmware/plant` directory.